 Adam and Michelle Carey on Undercover Recruiter and New Book

 Adam and Michelle are top producers in their network marketing company, released a new ebook, and offer a lot of free MLM training.
-Here’s our interview.
+Here is our exclusive interview below.

 I am super excited to be interviewing the vivacious Adam and Michelle Carey!
 They are a power team in the network marketing industry and have recently launched a new product and new eBook.

 Hey Adam and Michelle.
 Thank you for this interview!

 So, you started network marketing and the first 6 months were a struggle.
 This is actually incredible because most network marketers struggle for years.
 What do you think was the recipe or dynamic for your early success in network marketing?

 Well, when we first started our network marketing career, it was in the midst of the recession in 2007.
 Adam was in luxury boat sales and I was in retail management.